 If it were a parody, Watson’s own video might qualify as a hot piece of conceptual art.
 But, of course it is not, and the video only has 1,500 dislikes (7%), one from yours truly.
-While I sort of enjoyed his rant against the theoretical excesses of conceptualism, his alt-right politics are difficult to stomach.
+While I sort of enjoyed his rant against the theoretical excesses of conceptualism, his staunchly conservative politics can be difficult to stomach.

-But it’s not just far right conservative blow-hards who abhor conceptual art.
-Joe Rogan – of Fear Factor, UFC, and stand up comedy fame – can be somewhat reasonable and very intelligent in his lengthy podcasts, while also being a Bernie supporter (Watson’s for Trump) but only had the worst invective for conceptual art.
+But it’s not just conservative blow-hards who abhor conceptual art.
+Joe Rogan – of Fear Factor, UFC, and stand up comedy fame – can be somewhat reasonable and very intelligent in his lengthy podcasts, while also being a Bernie supporter (Watson’s for Trump), but only had the worst invective for conceptual art.
 About the Los Angeles County Museum of Art, he opined: